biocatiit/website/content/pages/users_howto_microprobe_design.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Ketek single-element SDD is a 10 mm\ :sup:`2` actve area detector.
-It has a thin polymer window that allows measurment of low atomic weight elements such as Aluminum or even Oxygen under vacuum conditions.
+It has a thin polymer window that allows measurement of low atomic weight elements such as Aluminum or even Oxygen under vacuum conditions.
 Although we do not operate our microprobe under vacuum, it is possible to run an experiment in a He atmosphere (Aluminum is still practical).
 To avoid permanent damage, the